WazapIO/client-perl/README.md

 use strict;
 use warnings;
 # load the API package
+use WWW::OpenAPIClient::BusinessManagementApi;
 use WWW::OpenAPIClient::GroupManagementApi;
 use WWW::OpenAPIClient::InstanceApi;
 use WWW::OpenAPIClient::MessageSendingApi;
 use WWW::OpenAPIClient::MiscellaneousApi;

 # load the models
+use WWW::OpenAPIClient::Object::APIResponse;
+use WWW::OpenAPIClient::Object::ButtonMessagePayload;
+use WWW::OpenAPIClient::Object::ButtonMessageWithMediaPayload;
+use WWW::OpenAPIClient::Object::ContactMessagePayload;
+use WWW::OpenAPIClient::Object::ContactMessagePayloadVcard;
+use WWW::OpenAPIClient::Object::FileUpload;
+use WWW::OpenAPIClient::Object::GroupCreatePayload;
+use WWW::OpenAPIClient::Object::GroupUpdateDescriptionPayload;
+use WWW::OpenAPIClient::Object::GroupUpdateNamePayload;
+use WWW::OpenAPIClient::Object::GroupUpdateParticipantsPayload;
 use WWW::OpenAPIClient::Object::InstancesInstanceKeyGroupsGroupIdProfilePicPutRequest;
 use WWW::OpenAPIClient::Object::InstancesInstanceKeySendAudioPostRequest;
 use WWW::OpenAPIClient::Object::InstancesInstanceKeySendDocumentPostRequest;
 use WWW::OpenAPIClient::Object::InstancesInstanceKeySendImagePostRequest;
 use WWW::OpenAPIClient::Object::InstancesInstanceKeySendUploadPostRequest;
 use WWW::OpenAPIClient::Object::InstancesInstanceKeySendVideoPostRequest;
-use WWW::OpenAPIClient::Object::MainAPIResponse;
-use WWW::OpenAPIClient::Object::StructsButtonMessagePayload;
-use WWW::OpenAPIClient::Object::StructsButtonMessageWithMediaPayload;
-use WWW::OpenAPIClient::Object::StructsContactMessagePayload;
-use WWW::OpenAPIClient::Object::StructsContactMessagePayloadVcard;
-use WWW::OpenAPIClient::Object::StructsFileUpload;
-use WWW::OpenAPIClient::Object::StructsGroupCreatePayload;
-use WWW::OpenAPIClient::Object::StructsGroupUpdateDescriptionPayload;
-use WWW::OpenAPIClient::Object::StructsGroupUpdateNamePayload;
-use WWW::OpenAPIClient::Object::StructsGroupUpdateParticipantsPayload;
-use WWW::OpenAPIClient::Object::StructsListItem;
+use WWW::OpenAPIClient::Object::ListItem;
-use WWW::OpenAPIClient::Object::StructsListMessagePayload;
+use WWW::OpenAPIClient::Object::ListMessagePayload;
-use WWW::OpenAPIClient::Object::StructsListSection;
+use WWW::OpenAPIClient::Object::ListSection;
-use WWW::OpenAPIClient::Object::StructsLocationMessagePayload;
+use WWW::OpenAPIClient::Object::LocationMessagePayload;
-use WWW::OpenAPIClient::Object::StructsLocationMessagePayloadLocation;
+use WWW::OpenAPIClient::Object::LocationMessagePayloadLocation;
-use WWW::OpenAPIClient::Object::StructsPollMessagePayload;
+use WWW::OpenAPIClient::Object::PollMessagePayload;
-use WWW::OpenAPIClient::Object::StructsReplyButton;
+use WWW::OpenAPIClient::Object::ReplyButton;
-use WWW::OpenAPIClient::Object::StructsSendMediaPayload;
+use WWW::OpenAPIClient::Object::SendMediaPayload;
-use WWW::OpenAPIClient::Object::StructsTemplateButton;
+use WWW::OpenAPIClient::Object::TemplateButton;
-use WWW::OpenAPIClient::Object::StructsTemplateButtonPayload;
+use WWW::OpenAPIClient::Object::TemplateButtonPayload;
-use WWW::OpenAPIClient::Object::StructsTemplateButtonWithMediaPayload;
+use WWW::OpenAPIClient::Object::TemplateButtonWithMediaPayload;
-use WWW::OpenAPIClient::Object::StructsTextMessage;
+use WWW::OpenAPIClient::Object::TextMessage;
-use WWW::OpenAPIClient::Object::StructsUserInfoPayload;
+use WWW::OpenAPIClient::Object::UserInfoPayload;
-use WWW::OpenAPIClient::Object::StructsWebhookPayload;
+use WWW::OpenAPIClient::Object::WebhookPayload;

 # for displaying the API response data
 use Data::Dumper;

-my $api_instance = WWW::OpenAPIClient::GroupManagementApi->new(
+my $api_instance = WWW::OpenAPIClient::BusinessManagementApi->new(
     # Configure API key authorization: ApiKeyAuth
     api_key => {'Authorization' => 'YOUR_API_KEY'},
     # uncomment below to setup prefix (e.g. Bearer) for API key, if needed